-Logan Pacey, MBA - Director of International Affairs and Registrar
+Logan Pacey, MBA | Director of International Affairs and Registrar

-The Director of International Affairs and Registrar position assists students, faculty, staff, and alumni with a variety of academic services such as managing academic policies and procedures, maintaining student records, student registration, transcripts, enrollment verifications, course scheduling, commencement services, conducts degree audits, provides assessments and reporting, and ensures institutional compliance.
+The Director of International Affairs and Registrar position assists students, faculty, staff, and alumni with a variety of academic services such as managing academic policies and procedures, maintaining student records, student registration, transcripts, enrollment verifications, module scheduling, commencement services, conducts degree audits, provides assessments and reporting, and ensures institutional compliance.
 This position also serves as a point of contact for all students for any additional support or guidance.

 Other roles of the Director of International Affairs are to review, analyze and evaluate procedures across global teams and centers and implement policies and procedures that will improve day-to-day operations.
 Part of this position's duties is to ensure that there is fluid communication between corporate and international teams to ensure a common identity and standardized experience for students and stakeholders.
 Furthermore, overseeing and acting as a liaison for new and future collaborations and international groups are part of her roles.
-As the Director of International Affairs and Registrar, she works directly with the provost to implement academic standards and procedures.
+As the Director of International Affairs and Registrar, she works directly with the Executive Dean to implement academic standards and procedures.
 She ensures and facilitates collaboration and cooperation between international teams, facilitating each and reaching individualized goals set by the departmental, regional, and company leadership.

-Dr. Robert T. Gharios - Director of Quality Assurance and Accreditation
+Dr. Robert T. Gharios | Executive Dean

-The Director of Quality Assurance and Accreditation oversees the development and implementation of policies, procedures, and practices that ensure the quality of an organization's products and services.
+The Dean is the Chief Academic post in the Swiss School of Management.
+This position directly reports to the institution's Presidents and maintains the academic standards and the quality of the curricula and instruction.
+The Dean also directly coordinates with all the In-Residence Site Directors and/or Academic leads (whichever is applicable) concerning the academic side of their operations.
+The Executive Dean also serves as the director of quality assurance and accreditation and oversees the development and implementation of policies, procedures, and practices that ensure the quality of an organization's products and services.
 Part of the task is to develop and implement policies and procedures that ensure the institution's programs meet or exceed quality standards.
 Regularly monitoring the quality performance of the organization's products or services to identify areas that require improvement and to ensure that established quality standards are being met is also part of this position's role.